-This list includes the essentials along with some other items you may not think about.
+This cruise packing list includes the essentials along with some other items you may not think about.

 - Clothing that can be mixed and matched, appropriate for various ports according to weather and specific destinations, and one or two more formal outfits with different accessories.
 Bring two bathing suits so you’ll have a fresh one to wear when one is still wet; comfortable walking shoes for excursions, sandals and/or water shoes and a pair of more formal shoes, depending on your particular cruise.
 An exercise outfit may also be needed if you plan on utilizing the ship’s fitness room.

 - Sunscreen, hats and sunglasses for sun protection.